zkVerify/zkverifyjs/DOCS.md

 // .execute({ extrinsic: submittableExtrinsic }); // 2.
 OR pass in a pre-built SubmittableExtrinsic
 ```

-* Proof Type: `.fflonk()` specifies the type of proof to be used.
+* Proof Type: `.ultraplonk()` specifies the type of proof to be used.
 Options available for all supported proof types.
 * Nonce: `.nonce(1)` sets the nonce for the transaction.
 This is optional and can be omitted if not required.
-* Attestation Option: `.waitForPublishedAttestation()` specifies that the transaction should wait for the attestation to be published before completing.
-This is optional.
 * Registered Verification Key: `.withRegisteredVk()` indicates that the verification key being used is registered on the chain.
 This option is optional and defaults to false.
 * Execute:  You can either send in the raw proof details using `{ proofData: ... }` or verify a prebuilt extrinsic `{ extrinsic: ... }`
-* Returns: An object containing an EventEmitter for real-time events and a Promise that resolves with the final transaction result, including waiting for the `poe.NewElement` attestation confirmation if waitForPublishedAttestation is specified.
+* Returns: An object containing an EventEmitter for real-time events and a Promise that resolves with the final transaction result.

 ### `zkVerifySession.optimisticVerify`